 COVID-19 canceled our favorite sport season, so I helped my brother build out a site to host and compare GPS race files.
 Check it out here.

-A simple board game my friend and I created.
+A simple pen-and-paper game my friend and I created.
 Check out the project here.

 University of Rochester data science Research Experience for Undergraduates.
 My partner and I created novel Amazon Mechanical Turk interfaces to build three datasets for training computer vision models.
 See the data manipulation and interface code we wrote here.